 It is up to all of you and to the People of Timor-Leste to reflect whether the programs that have been implemented are adequate to respond to the needs of the Nation.
-It is up to us as

-Government to correct that which could be better and to continue selflessly to serve the ambitious.
-And here I say to you: yes, we are ambitious.
+It is up to us as Government to correct that which could be better and to continue selflessly to serve the People with boldness and ambition.
+When we are talking about serving our beloved Timorese People, of sowing hope for a better future for our children, we can only be ambitious, we can only dream big.